Sherwood Heath

 The Friends of Sherwood Heath volunteer group is involved in helping us to look after the park.
 The group meets regularly and welcomes new members.
 Visit the Friends of Sherwood Heath Facebook page and get involved.

-Our park rangers offer a forest school featuring a fun outdoor learning programme for children aged five to ten.
-It’s available in our parks in Newark, Ollerton and Clipstone.
+Our park rangers offer Junior Ranger sessions featuring a fun outdoor learning programme for children years 5, 6 and 7.
+It’s available in Sconce and Devon and Vicar Water Country Park.

 Miner 2 Major